loveencounterflow/intervoke/README.md

 ## Motivation

 I have been using this to build a 'snappy' API for runtime typechecks in JavaScript.
-Included in this package is a class `Analyzing_attributor` which splits property names into words (by looking for spaces and underscores), then calls a method producer to retrieve a suitable method for the given phrase, caching results on the way so only first-time accesses need to invoke phrase parsing.
+Included in this package is a class `Word_prompter` which splits property names into words (by looking for spaces and underscores), then calls a method producer to retrieve a suitable method for the given phrase, caching results on the way so only first-time accesses need to invoke phrase parsing.